kigster/sym/README.md

 #### Moving a Key to the Keychain

-You can easily move an existing key from a file or a string to a keychain by combining -k or -K to read the key, with -x to write it.
+You can easily move an existing key from a file or a string to a keychain by combining -k or -k to read the key, with -x to write it.

     sym -k $mykey -x mykey

 #### Adding Password to Existing Key

-You can add a password to a key by combining one of the key description flags (-k, -K, -i) and then also -p.
+You can add a password to a key by combining one of the key description flags (-k, -k, -i) and then also -p.

     sym -k $mykey -p -x moo